PERK: Long-Context Reasoning as Test-Time Learning: Introduction

 \section{Introduction}

-Large language models (LLMs) struggle with identifying and reasoning over relevant information in long, potentially noisy, input contexts (\ie, long-context reasoning \cite{anil2022exploring, lee2024longcontextlanguagemodelssubsume, li2024longcontextllmsstruggleicl, liu2023exposing, xu2024lifelongicl}), including modern models with substantial context windows \cite{kuratov2024babilong, levy2024tasktokensimpactinput, hsieh2024rulerwhatsrealcontext} such as GPT-4 (claimed context window of 128k tokens \cite{hsieh2024rulerwhatsrealcontext}).
-These challenges are not surprising, as longer contexts contain more irrelevant \textit{distractor} information, and may also reflect more complex reasoning problems (\ie, multiple hops), both of which increase the challenge of reasoning tasks and degrade LLM performance \cite{chen2023reckoning}.
-Furthermore, positional biases in long-context models focus disproportionate attention on the beginning or end of contexts, neglecting intermediate information \cite{liu2024lost}.
+Large language models (LLMs) struggle with identifying and reasoning over relevant information in long, potentially noisy, input contexts (\ie, long-context reasoning; \citealp{anil2022exploring, lee2024longcontextlanguagemodelssubsume, li2024longcontextllmsstruggleicl, liu2023exposing, xu2024lifelongicl}), including modern models with substantial context windows \citep{kuratov2024babilong, levy2024tasktokensimpactinput, hsieh2024rulerwhatsrealcontext}.
+These challenges arise because longer contexts contain more irrelevant \textit{distractor} information, and may also be attached to more complex reasoning problems (\ie, multiple hops), both of which degrade LLM performance \citep{chen2023reckoning}.
+Furthermore, these challenges are exacerbated by positional biases in long-context models, which focus attention on the beginning or end of contexts, neglecting intermediate information \citep{liu2024lost}.

 In this work, we address these challenges of long-context reasoning by reframing it as test-time learning, enabling models to encode context at inference time using gradient-based parameter adaptation.
-Our approach processes and compresses lengthy sequences as a \textit{batch} (or multiple batches) of shorter segments of the long context, rather than processing the full sequence token-by-token.
+Our approach, Parameter-Efficient Reasoning over Knowledge (\perk{}), processes and compresses lengthy sequences as a \textit{batch} (or multiple batches) of shorter segments of the long context, rather than processing the full sequence token-by-token.
 The updated model can then use the newly stored parametric information (and its initial parametric knowledge) to answer relevant questions.
-During training, we operate two nested optimization loops: the inner loop, which is also used at test time, encodes the long context segment batches into model parameters, while the outer loop learns to retrieve and reason over relevant information from the updated parameters that now encode the long context.
+The original context is then discarded in this answering step as it is now encoded parametrically by the model.
+To train \perk, we operate two nested optimization loops: the inner loop, which is also used at test time, encodes the long context segment batches into model parameters, while the outer loop learns to respond to queries using the updated parameters representing the context.